 Anything surprising happen today?

-Bonus: You can also use some of our killer conversation starters.
+Bonus: You also can use some of our killer conversation starters.

 What’s the best advice anyone ever gave you?